Lawn: Eastern North America

+Alternatives to lawns

-An example of this is the floral lawn in Avondale Park.
-Other alternatives to lawns include meadows, drought-tolerant xeriscape gardens, natural landscapes, native plant habitat gardens, paved Spanish courtyard and patio gardens, butterfly gardens, rain gardens, tapestry lawn and kitchen gardens.
+Alternatives to lawns include meadows, drought-tolerant xeriscape gardens, natural landscapes, native plant habitat gardens, paved Spanish courtyard and patio gardens, butterfly gardens, rain gardens, and kitchen gardens.
 Trees and shrubs in close proximity to lawns provide habitat for birds in traditional, cottage and wildlife gardens.
-In shaded areas, moss can be an ideal alternative to a traditional grass lawn.

 Lawn care and maintenance

 Seasonal lawn establishment and care varies depending on the climate zone and type of lawn grown.

 Planting and seeding

 Early autumn, spring, and early summer are the primary seasons to seed, lay sod (turf), plant 'liners', or 'sprig' new lawns, when the soil is warmer and air cooler.
 Seeding is the least expensive, but may take longer for the lawn to be established.
 Aerating just before planting/seeding may promote deeper root growth and thicker turf.

 Sodding (American English), or turfing (British English), provides an almost instant lawn, and can be undertaken in most temperate climates in any season, but is more expensive and more vulnerable to drought until established.
 Hydroseeding is a quick, less expensive method of planting large, sloped or hillside landscapes.
 Some grasses and sedges are available and planted from 'liner' and 4 in containers, from 'flats', 'plugs' or 'sprigs', and are planted apart to grow together.